 So maybe this is why I’ve never felt it was my place to police what people eat.
 Maybe this is why judging people’s food choices is the last thing on my mind.
-Maybe this is why you will never hear shitty remarks from me about someone’s diet if it happens to be different from mine.
+Maybe this is why you’ll never hear shitty remarks from me about someone’s diet if it happens to be different from mine.
 And maybe this is why being able to laugh with my girlfriend until our sides hurt is more important to me than what she eats for breakfast.

 I’ve never made dating decisions based on what someone eats or doesn’t eat.
 My top requirement is that we can make each other laugh.
 If they find my burly man burps impressive, that’s a bonus.

-When I first met her she had half of a rotten watermelon in her fridge, some mayo, a loaf of old white bread and a package of deli ham.
+When I first met her, she had half of a rotten watermelon in her fridge, some mayo, a loaf of old white bread and a package of deli ham.
 Green smoothies were out of the question, 99% of her meals were from restaurants, and the words nutrient dense meant nothing to her.

 After 8 years with me, she drinks green smoothies every morning, she eats 99% of her meals at home, and she knows more about nutrient density than she cares to admit.
 It’s like osmosis, the knowledge has been absorbed simply by living with me.
-The woman whose favorite breakfast consists of fish head curry, HAPPILY ate today’s recipe for breakfast twice last week.
+The woman whose favorite breakfast consists of fish head curry HAPPILY ate today’s recipe for breakfast twice last week.
 I’m still a little bit in shock.

 It might take a while, but people are capable of changing how and what they eat.
 They just have to do it on their terms and in their time.
-You can offer encouragement and a helping hand, but you can’t force them, no matter how bad you want them to change.
+You can offer encouragement and a helping hand, but you can’t force them, no matter how badly you want them to change.

 Your healthy eating journey is all about you anyway.
-How anyone else in your life eats has nothing to do with you just like how you eat has nothing to do with them.
+How anyone else in your life eats has nothing to do with you, just like how you eat has nothing to do with them.
 Once your eating is solid and healthy, your loved ones won’t be able to ignore your glow, your spark, your increased energy and the radiance that beams from every pore of your body.
-The positive changes they witness in you will inspire them to follow suit.
+The positive changes that they witness in you will inspire them to follow suit.
 Even if it does take 8 years.

-Good news.
+Good news!
 Registration for our Plant Fueled Weekly Meal Plans is now open.